PedroMMarinho/FEUP-HASKELL/README.md

 ## PARTICIPATION

-- Each one of us did **50%** of the work asked.
+- Each one of us did **50%** of the asked work.
 The two most difficult algorithms were made by each student and the rest of the functions were divided accordingly.

 ## SHORTEST PATH